-- Use images: How novel!
-We have been doing that since The Times (of London) accompanied an article about Lord Nelson’s funeral with his portrait.
-In 1806.
+- Use images: We have done that since 1806 when The Times (of London) accompanied an article about Lord Nelson’s funeral with his portrait.

 - Spread your content far and wide.
 If your content falls in the 90% crap category, this is like spreading manure (which, by the way, is 100% crap).

 - Make content portable: Dang, just as we were mastering the art of carving it onto stone tablets.

 The other manifestation is good: 90% of what’s published in your area of expertise is also useless, so it shouldn’t be hard for you to rise above it.
 Crap advice repeated endlessly in professional services firms’ articles includes:

 - The world is ever more competitive: No, it isn’t.
 Competition has been a feature of markets since the dawn of civilization.
 If there are too many potters in a village, the price of clay pots decreases until a potter goes out of business, and then the market re-equilibrates.
 Competition self-regulates, at least until the government gets involved.